 Edible Epilogue

 So if you decide to try your hand at Parisian macarons, harness patience, and perspective.
-Buy an oven thermometer, a cheap digital scale, and a small, round pastry tip.
 Whatever you do, don't be discouraged if your first batches don't bake up perfectly.
 Because regardless of appearance, they will all taste wonderfully light and deliciously sweet.
 Seriously.

 📖 Recipe